Chicago Loop: Private transportation and roads

 Chicago's address system has been standardized as beginning at the intersection of State and Madison Streets since September 1, 1909.
-Until then, Chicago's street system was a hodgepodge of various systems resulting from the different municipalities Chicago annexed in the late 19th century.
+Until then, Chicago's street system was a hodgepodge of systems resulting from the different municipalities Chicago annexed in the late 19th century.
 Implementation of the new street system was delayed by two years in the Loop to allow businesses time to acclimate to their new addresses.

 Several streets in the Loop have multiple levels, some as many as three.
 The most prominent of these is Wacker Drive, which faces the Chicago River throughout the area.
 Illinois Center neighborhood has three-level streets.

 The eastern terminus of US 66, an iconic U.S. highway first charted in 1926, was at Jackson Boulevard and Michigan Avenue.
 When Illinois and Missouri agreed that the local signage for US 66 should be replaced by that of Interstate 55 (I-55) as the highway was predominately north–south in those states, (Note: It is standard practice in the United States, both with U. S. Routes and Interstates, to number north-south roads with odd numbers and east-west roads with even numbers.) most signs of the former highway in Chicago were removed without incident, but the final sign on the corner of Jackson and Michigan was removed with great fanfare on January 13, 1977, and replaced with a sign reading "END OF ROUTE 66".